Frequently Asked Questions

 I am a faculty member; does the Human Resources Policy Manual apply to me?

 No. The manual was written primarily for staff and administrators.
-There are some policies in the manual, however, that may also apply to faculty, such as the Policy against Discrimination and Sexual Harassment.
+There are some policies in the manual, however, that also apply to faculty, such as the Policy against Discrimination and Sexual Harassment.
 The “Scope” at the beginning of each policy identifies who is covered.
-For HR policies that apply specifically to faculty members, refer to HR Policies for Faculty on the faculty page of MySJU.
-If you are a faculty member who supervises administrative or staff employees, you should familiarize yourself with the policies in the Manual for staff and administrators.
-You can access the policy manual online via the Employee page of MySJU.
+For HR policies that apply specifically to faculty members, expand the HR Policies for Faculty tab at the bottom of the policy page.
+If you are a faculty member who supervises administrative or staff employees, you should familiarize yourself with all the policies in the Manual for staff and administrators, not just the faculty policies.

 How are employees notified of new policies or policy updates?

-Periodically, the Office of Human Resources updates existing policies and develops new policies.
-Once an update or new policy has been approved, it is posted to the HR Policy Manual online, accessible via the MySJU employee page.
-To see if a policy has been recently updated, check the Recent Policy Updates page.
-Once a year, or as needed, hard copies are issued to supervisors so that they can replace the old policies in their Policy Manuals.
-When a policy has been updated, a general notice is sent out on the Web Digest.
-The Employee Handbook online is updated periodically to reflect current policies and related employment information.
+Office of Human Resources updates existing policies and develops new policies year round and posts them to the HR Policy Manual.
+Once an update or new policy has been approved, it is posted to the HR Policy Manual online, and can be easily referenced from the Recent Policy Updates tab located at the bottom of the page.
+New policies and significant policy updates are also announced in the quarterly Employee Newsletter and in Today@SJU.
+The Employee Handbook online is updated regularly to reflect current policies and related employment information.

 What is the role of the Policy Review Committee and who are the members?

-The Policy Review Committee represents broad University leadership, and includes: the Provost; Executive Vice President for Mission and Branch Campuses; Executive Vice President and COO; Vice President and Secretary of the University; General Counsel; and Human Resources representation that includes the SVP for Human Resources and Planning, the Associate Director of Employee Relations and Compliance; and the Manager of Policy Development and Employee Communications.
+The Policy Review Committee represents broad University leadership, and includes: the Provost; Executive Vice President for Mission and Branch Campuses; General Counsel; the Senior Vice President for Human Resources; the University Title IX Coordinator and Director of Employee Relations and Compliance; and the Manager of Policy Development and Employee Communications.
 The Committee's purpose is to review and approve University policies affecting administrators and staff for inclusion in the Human Resources Policy Manual.
-The Committee is involved in policy development efforts and reviews policy updates.
+The Committee is also involved in policy development efforts and policy revisions.

 What do I do if I have questions about something that is written in the Human Resources Policy Manual?